 Research shows that regular attendance is an important factor in student achievement, so it is important that students are present and ready to learn each day.
 Arizona State Statute (A.R.S.
 15-843) and DVUSD Governing Board Policy (JE-RB) dictates that a student must be in class for a minimum amount of time to earn credit for any course.
 Twelve (12) absences per semester are allowed for illness, disease, accident, family emergencies, or religious purposes.
 A student with more than 12 absences in a course may have credit for the course withheld.
-A student may appeal the twelve (12) absence limit if additional absences are due solely to illness, disease, accident, family emergencies, written verification by the appropriate person, doctor, licensed health professional, parent, or clergyman may be required for additional absences.
-Unexcused absences from class will not be accepted.
+A student may appeal the twelve (12) absence limit if additional absences are due solely to illness, disease, accident, family emergencies, and religious purposes.
+Written verification by the appropriate person, doctor, licensed health professional, parent, or clergyman may be required for additional absences.

-On the fourth (4th) unexcused absence in any one (1) class, credit will be withheld.
-When credit is withheld, a student earning an "F" at the end of the grading term will have an "F" posted on the transcript with zero credit awarded.
+When credit is withheld, a student earning an "F" at the end of the grading term will have an" F" posted on the transcript with zero credit awarded.
 A student earning a passing grade at the end of the grading term will have No Credit (NC) posted on the transcript with zero credit awarded.